 The police, attorney general’s office, and Galvin’s office unsuccessfully argued the records were exempt under a law passed after the Sept.
 11 attacks, saying release of the birthdates would likely jeopardize the public’s safety.
 Judge Sullivan disagreed, noting the Globe did not plan to publish the birthdates and that the government had already released birthdates for other employees with no harm to workers.

 Sullivan’s ruling marks at the least the sixth time citizens have successfully sued to obtain records in the past five years after unsuccessfully appealing to Galvin’s office.
 The attorney general’s office, meanwhile, could come up with only one instance during that span when citizens sued to obtain records and a judge sided with Galvin’s denial.

-Last October, the Supreme Judicial Court decision by Galvin’s office that a parent of a special needs child was not entitled to documents showing how much the Town of Weston was paying to educate other students with special needs.
+Last October, the Supreme Judicial Court overruled a decision by Galvin’s office that a parent of a special needs child was not entitled to documents showing how much the Town of Weston was paying to educate other students with special needs.

 “They were totally unhelpful in my case,” said the parent, Michael Champa, who was honored last week by the New England First Amendment Coalition for his legal fight.
 He said the court battle cost him more than $100,000 in legal fees.

 The Globe also successfully sued for records in two other recent cases where Galvin’s office ruled the records were exempt.
 In one, the Globe was seeking records of botched surgeries from the state medical board (without patient names); in the other, the Globe asked for the names of people and organizations that received money from a state fund for legal settlements and judgments.

 Galvin wasn’t available for an interview this week, and a spokesman, Brian McNiff, said he did not know how often the courts have upheld the office’s rulings.
 However, McNiff said: “This office follows the courts’ decisions on public records matters however they interpret the law.”